By David Tomas, on 21 August 2023

 9. Price Framing Impacts Consumer Decisions

 What exactly does that mean?
-Let's say you are selling a phone that costs 350 dollars and you have additional accessories that people can buy to go with it such as a case, a portable power bank, etc. People will be more likely to purchase these items if they are advertised as "for only 20 dollars more get a power bank."
-They are less likely to purchase if the advertisement says "for 370 dollars, get a power bank included in your purchase" The way in which the price is presented makes a difference in the consumer's willingness to spend.
+Let's say you are selling a phone that costs 350 dollars, and you have additional accessories that people can buy to go with it, such as a case, a portable power bank, etc. People will be more likely to purchase these items if they are advertised as "for only 20 dollars more, get a power bank."
+They are less likely to purchase if the advertisement says, "For 370 dollars, get a power bank included in your purchase."
+How the price is presented makes a difference in the consumer's willingness to spend.

 This works because it shifts the buyer's focus to a lower number, making the purchase seem like a good deal.
 It also presents the price in a simple way, sparing people from having to do any complex calculations that could make them hesitate.